JavaMoney/javamoney-examples/web/javamoney-payment-cdi-event/README.md

         mvn clean package jboss-as:deploy

-4. This will deploy `target/jboss-as-payment-cdi-event.war` to the running instance of the server.
+4. This will deploy `target/javamoney-payment-cdi-event.war` to the running instance of the server.

 Access the application
 ---------------------

-The application will be running at the following URL: <http://localhost:8080/jboss-as-payment-cdi-event/>.
+The application will be running at the following URL: <http://localhost:8080/javamoney-payment-cdi-event/>.

 Undeploy the Archive
 --------------------

 1. Make sure you have started the JBoss Server as described above.
-2. Open a command line and navigate to the root directory of this quickstart.
+2. Open a command line and navigate to the root directory of this example.
 3. When you are finished testing, type this command to undeploy the archive:

         mvn jboss-as:undeploy